Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 5. `less`: open the first few lines of a files that can be read as a text file.

+6. When using or defining strings of texts, putting the string between accolades ('') tells the bash to take the text within the accolades literally.
+Remember this when using the variables, as `'${var}'` is literally taken as the string ${var} whereas when using `${var}` (without accolades) the bash will try implement the variable 'var' depending on what you have defined before for this variable.

 ### 1. Quality checking of the sequencing reads; FASTQC (0.11.9)

 FASTQC creates a report for the quality of sequencing data.